 - C++ knowledge isn’t necessary but is helpful.

 - Usage of various libraries that can be either Static or dynamic.

 - Knowledge of Vectors in both 2D and 3D.

 - Basic level maths concepts.

-These are all main and basic concepts that are needed to start with OpenGL.
-You might need to learn some more math concepts but after you get to the intermediate level.
+These are all the main and basic concepts that are needed to start with OpenGL.
+You might need to learn some more math concepts, but after you get to the intermediate level.
 But that totally depends upon you.
 You can pass over many things with the help of different libraries.

 This has been a guide to OpenGL in Android.
 Here we have discussed the Process of working and the pre-requisites of OpenGL in Android.
 You can also go through our other suggested articles to learn more –